codepilotsf/ezpz-ui/src/routes/alert/+page.md

 Alerts can be used to provide user feedback for things like successful operations and errors.
 By default, alerts are displayed at full-width.
 Use `bind:active` two-way binding so that the parent template can trigger an alert and the alert's close button can also close it.
-When using a scheme, an appropriate icon will be included by default.
+When using a scheme, an appropriate icon will be included when appropriate.

 ### Example